How to Use Hunting Trail Cameras

 Many trail cameras allow you to change the resolution by interpolating or compressing it.
 Compression can help you save storage space by lowering the number of pixels.
 Interpolation adds pixels to a picture digitally, which consumes storage and causes delays in recovery while doing little to improve image quality.

-Tips to Maintain and Troubleshoot Your Trail Cameras
+Tips to Maintain and Your Trail Cameras

 · Keep your camera clean: Your camera’s lens may collect dust and dirt, which may reduce the clarity of the images.
 Use a soft towel to clean your camera often.